This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Opera has been performed here in the courtyard since 1912, so it even pre-dates Verona as a festival in a spectacular historic setting.
 During the last few decades its artistic achievements have placed this festival among the best in the world, yet its unlikely and rather inaccessible location keeps the number of international visitors well below what it deserves.

 The courtyard is backed by a starkly beautiful wall of rough medieval masonry: its huge gateway and precipitous staircase make a wonderful setting for productions of operas.
 Musically, the acoustically-designed temporary roof allows both intimate scenes and vast choral ensembles to sound at their best.
-In all three performances, the Savonlinna Festival Orchestra and Choir – picked from among the best instrumentalists and singers in Scandinavia – will have the greatest opportunities to show their strength.
+In all three performances, the Savonlinna Festival Orchestra and Choir – picked from among the finest instrumentalists and singers in Scandinavia – will have the greatest opportunities to show their strength.

 The lake district of eastern Finland is an area of gently beguiling beauty.
 Thousands of inter-connected lakes meet forests of birch and pine at an incredibly convoluted shoreline, the pattern varied with scattered patches of pasture and arable land neatly arranged around timber farmsteads.
 The scenery and pure air provide a restful and refreshing foil to nights at the opera.